citp/privacy-policy-historical/o/oz/oze/ozemail.com.au.md

-> *The following text is extracted and transformed from the ozemail.com.au privacy policy that was archived on 2006-12-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061205203856id_/http%3A//ozemail.com.au/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ozemail.com.au privacy policy that was archived on 2007-06-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070608035816id_/http%3A//ozemail.com.au/privacy) for the most accurate reproduction.*

-# OzEmail
+# iiNet

 ## privacy policy

 This is our Privacy Policy, a document which outlines our guarantee on your use of our products.
-For further information see our [Privacy Policy FAQ](https://web.archive.org/web/20061205203856id_/http://ozemail.com.au/privacy/faq.html) page.
+For further information see our [Privacy Policy FAQ](https://web.archive.org/web/20070608035816id_/http://www.ozemail.com.au/privacy/faq.html) page.

   1. We use and may disclose your personal information in order to:
     1. Provide services to you;